JupiterOne-Archives/docs/knowledgeBase/APIs/rate-limiting-j1ql.md

 #### **Account Rate Limit for J1QL Queries**

 - Default limit: 120 tokens/120 seconds
-- Enterprise user upgrade: 60 tokens/60 seconds
+- Enterprise limit (available on request): 60 tokens/60 seconds
 - Request for approval: 120 tokens/60 seconds
 - Enterprise customers are eligible for a rate limit increase up to 120 tokens/60 seconds, subject to usage analysis and approval.
 Contact your J1 TSE to request an increase.